Create a free profile to get unlimited access to exclusive show news, updates, and more!

 Andy Kaufman lip-synced the Mighty Mouse theme.

-Actor and performance artist Andy Kaufman made awkward an art form, and he brought his unique act to the Studio 8H stage during the premiere, doing his "Mighty Mouse" routine during which he lip synced to the "here I am to save the day" theme song (literally, just that one line).
+Actor and performance artist Andy Kaufman made awkward an art form, and he brought his unique act to the Studio 8H stage during the premiere, doing his "Mighty Mouse" routine during which he lip synced to the "here I come to save the day" theme song (literally, just that one line).

 Kaufman appeared on Saturday Night Live both live and on tape a total of 10 times between 1975 and 1979.